Akshaya324/travellivee/README.md

-🌍 WanderLust
+🌍 travellive
 <br/>
-WanderLust is a full-stack 🧳 travel platform that allows users to explore, list, and review travel destinations 🗺️.
+travellive is a full-stack 🧳 travel platform that allows users to explore, list, and review travel destinations 🗺️.
 Inspired by platforms like Airbnb, it offers a seamless experience for both travelers 🧭 and administrators 🛠️.
 <br/>

 🚀 Live Demo